 CEED is an immense undertaking.
 Now that we have the keys to the Washington Lodge, the real work has begun.
 Right now, we must renovate the lodge into a usable and safe space.
 Fixing plumbing, electrical wiring, and the roof are necessary jobs we must do before we can truly open our doors.

 However, CEED also has new ideas for the spaces inside the lodge.
 Two new aspects we hope to include are an Environmental Library and a shared office space on the second floor.
-You can download our Phase Drawings to the right as a PDF file to get an inside scoop on what we hope to do with the lodge.
 We plan to renovate the lodge in phases, with each floor encompassing a phase in the lodge's transformation.
 This will hopefully ensure that we can open our doors and begin constant programming ASAP!

 However, visualizing it all is much easier when you stand inside the lodge during one of our tours.
 Check the Events page or watch our Facebook page for announcements about when tours are happening.